kevinyswong/kevinyswong.github.io/index.md

 already read one of them, Ishiguro's REMAINS OF THE DAY, so I picked the other one up and browsed a few pages, sampling the sentences and the writing.
-I don't remember the name of the book or the author, but it was one of those recently published contemporary fiction books you'd find in the young adult section.
+I don't remember the name of the book or the author, but it was one of those recently published contemporary fiction books.
 I suppose a neutral observer can, on fair grounds, criticize me for prematurely judging, but I found this novel's writing to be the flavorless, generic type you see quite often nowadays when both readers and writers tend not to have the patience or imagination to use sentences longer than the span of one line across the page.
 I have liked writers who don't use any obvious flair.
 Their novels take a fair bit of reading to appreciate.
 I agree that in general one can't judge from shallow sampling.
 You can call me a stickler.
 But I don't like when the sentences are consistently this short.
 Like hurrying somewhere without one paced breath.
 Like jotting down every silly thought.
 Without filters.
 I hope you can sympathize with me.
 I hope you can see why I think this kind of writing is monotonous.
 Can you detect personality in it?
 In sentences like these.
 And what makes the person unique?
 I guess there is a personality.
 A specific type.
 But not one I enjoy reading.
 Can I impress upon you why I find this writing bland?
 And several hundred pages?
 I admit I am exaggerating here.
 But this is how I feel when reading this kind of writing.
 Though I didn't enjoy the Ishiguro when I'd read it years before, and it's not my favorite novel from him, I remember the flavor of his prose.
 I can respect his writing: the prose was dignified, reserved, studied, meticulously put together, like the story's English butler and the formality of his character.
 A perceptive reader can recognize these elements in the prose, and whether or not the reader ends up enjoying the novel, he can appreciate the prose's craft, the execution of the story as being what the writer intended the novel to be, written as a direct translation of intent and deliberate control.
 Compared to the other novel, the Ishiguro is actually easier to read even though it is a longer book and has more words and pages, but the required components are present, and the story, characters, dialogue are exposed with adequate substantiation, as opposed to the other whose prose was precarious, inadequately developed and flickering, punctured with unintended gaps, that the reader must spend as much time reading words as pausing to interpolate what has happened—there's simply not much there at the time of reading and certainly nothing to remember, for the act of remembering presumes that something was there in the first place to put to memory.
 To the person I was having coffee with, I described the differences in writing as such.
-I find I have an incredibly difficult time reading most contemporary fiction of this lightweight, shallow kind because I am accustomed to a calibrated composition, a highly deliberate interplay between words and form, where each element has been carefully considered, when I am in the hands of an expert writer who exposes precisely what it is the writer wishes to present at a precisely the right moment at every step of the way—while I am reading I am at the same time appreciating the craft and the prose, the wonderful expertise, and all the better when the writing is so euphoric, so expressive, so satisfyingly scratching a hitherto unreachable itch I didn't even know existed that I must pause to savor it.
+I find I have an incredibly difficult time reading most contemporary fiction of this lightweight, haphazard kind because I am accustomed to a calibrated composition, a highly deliberate interplay between words and form, where each element has been carefully considered, when I am in the hands of an expert writer who exposes precisely what it is the writer wishes to present at a precisely the right moment at every step of the way—while I am reading I am at the same time appreciating the craft and the prose, the wonderful expertise, and all the better when the writing is so euphoric, so expressive, so satisfyingly scratching a hitherto unreachable itch I didn't even know existed that I must pause to savor it.
 When my accustomed habits encounter what may be considered most contemporary fiction, I am by default, as a matter of custom, seeking these multiple, simultaneous elements in beautifully composed prose, yet I struggle to find it, experiencing only something more humdrum and uneventful—I come in interested in learning, and, if I sit down to think a bit, I may have questions about the writing, as I also do with well-written novels, but with most contemporary fiction I fear the authors themselves may not have the answers, the questions not even having occurred to them.
-Nevertheless, I sometimes still try to read them.
-I only recently discovered a useful method that makes my reading experience with contemporary fiction less grating, to make the prose more bearable, even in a sense
-enjoyable: I read in public with white noise in the background, or, if in private, play music at an audible volume, which is to say: I deliberately limit my attentional bandwidth, to not think too much or ask too many questions or linger too long on a piece of prose that simply doesn't have much there.
-I say this without irony or arrogance.
-The reason for this difference in writing between serious fiction and most contemporary fiction may be rather simple: it is simply for a different audience, a different market, a different kind of person, a different way of operating in the world, a different perspective and reasoning, a different community altogether, in which books and the act of reading either occupy the hour with amusement or serve as signifiers for a projected persona, regardless of what it is one is reading.
-I would say this sort of nondemanding writing is for most folks, the carefree public, who consume books as a presentable lifestyle, to associate with a reading clique or have a precarious identification with a historied tradition, but for them it is to read books in the park on a warm Sunday afternoon, maybe chat about it briefly with a few friends or a book club, and then move on with the usual wears and cares in their lives, thereafter forgetting about the book altogether.
-This intention may suffice for most, but is it not mine, and the sort of novels I enjoy and even the aspirations of my own writing require the readers' full attention and persist with them long afterwards.

 What about my own writing?
 What do I mean when I say my writing is serious?
 I am usually willing to try to explain things, but not writing.
 My difficulty